thonglmt/latency-404/README.md

 The datasource and dashboard are already configured, so you can start monitoring the metrics right away by looking at the dashboard named `Example Service Latency`.

 ![Architecture Diagram](./docs/images/grafana-dashboard.png)

+I like to break down these latencies into networking layers.
+At layer 7 we have HTTP and DNS, at layer 4 we have TCP, and at layer 3 we have ICMP.

+All of the latency dashboard panels are focused on tail latencies, P90, P95 and P99, and avoiding average numbers as they are `biased` towards high latencies.
+And these number, P90/95/99 can tell us if something goes wrong in the network connection between 2 hosts, even though it just affect 1-10% of the users, but the higher number of requests, the more likely they will face the high latency issue.

+## Insights

+## On latency

+The HTTP, TCP and DNS is quite straightforward.

+### ICMP

+However, the way I do ICMP check is base on the `ping` command, which envolve using `subprocess` to execute the command and capture the output.
+There is a lot of factor that affect the accuracy like: the initialization of a separate process (to run `ping`), process termination, IPC...

+That I think the reason why, sometimes, the ICMP latency is even higher that the others.
+So looking for a library that can handle ICMP would be better.

+### Histogram metrics

+All of the latencies metrics are Prometheus Histogram with default buckets of [0.005, 0.01, 0.025, 0.05, 0.075, 0.1, 0.25, 0.5, 0.75, 1.0, 2.5, 5.0, 7.5, 10.0, +Inf] seconds.

+Percentiles are estimated by Prometheus base on above buckets to give us the results, but it not always accurate to all kind of network services.
+For example, our SLO say we should keep 95% of HTTP request less than 500ms, having a bucket of [1, 5, 10] will be overestimated, or a bucket of [0.075, 0.1, 0.25] will result almost all of the requests fall into +Inf bucket, no way to calculated P95.

+The goal is to capture enough detail to support analysis, the best practices on choosing buckets:

+- Understand the service: if your service require low latency (~10ms), typical latency (100-1000ms) or slow (>1s) and define SLOs.
+Base on that min-max latency range, implement an exponential buckets(Logarithmic Bucket Scaling) or clustered buckets around the SLO to better spot the outliers that affect SLAs.
+- Avoid having too many buckets, as it can lead to high cardinality and performance issues in Prometheus.
+- Regularly review and adjust the bucket configuration.

+## On latency improvements